privacyguides/privacyguides.org/docs/about/handbook/guidelines.md

 ### Website Reviewers

-==If you have a conflict of interest, you should not mark Pull Requests related to that interest as *Approved*.==
+==If you have a conflict of interest, you may not mark Pull Requests related to that interest as *Approved*.==

 You may leave comments if needed, but ideally you should have no involvement with the Pull Request at all.
 If you leave a comment or request changes, you must disclose your conflict of interest as usual.
 Please respect other reviewers by keeping your comments concise.